hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 #### vSphere HA Datastore Settings

-vSphere HA uses datastore heartbeating to determine the health of a particular host.
+vSphere HA uses datastore heartbeats to determine the health of a particular host.
 Depending on how your datastores are configured, the settings below may need to be altered to ensure that specific datastores are used over others.